AndyDentFree/DDDlottie21/README.md

 With live demos of the first three.

+**Update 2021-10-01** since I did the presentation, Flow have come out with an [amazing series of videos][FlowCasts] showing off more advanced use but also some great tips on animation in general.

 ### Output from the live demos

 See the `animationOutput` folder for the art generated during the live demos: